Maciej Jaworek: Speedway career

 In the fall of 1986, Jaworek traveled to Germany.
 The trip, widely perceived as a big surprise, had been planned a year earlier.
 Despite several letters to the club management requesting an extension of his leave, he did not return in the spring of 1987 for the season opener.
 Jaworek felt that his sporting opportunities in Poland had come to an end and wanted to compete on Western equipment and face international competition.
 His departure was perceived in Poland as a betrayal, and his starts in the Speedway Bundesliga were initially blocked.

-Only after two years was the penalty lifted, allowing him to compete in the German speedway league.
+Only after two years was the penalty lifted, allowing Jaworek to compete in the German speedway league.
 In 1989, he competed for IG Neuenknick, finishing in 4th place, and in 1990, for MC Norden, finishing in 5th place, achieving an average of 2.833.

 In 1990, discussions about his return to the Polish league resurfaced.
 Jaworek returned to the Zielona Góra track in March 1992.
 He immediately became one of the leaders of the then Team Speedway Polish Championship.
 With his participation, the Morawski team won the title of Team Cup of Poland.
 He also advanced to the final of the Individual Speedway Polish Championship in Zielona Góra.
 However, the Zielona Góra club did not defend the title of Team Speedway Polish Championship.

 The 1993 season began tragically for Morawski and Jaworek.
 In a match against Unia Leszno, a mid-race collision took the life of young racer Andrzej Zarzecki.
 Jaworek was seriously injured, suffering a spinal fracture without nerve damage.
 He returned to the track in the last match of the season against Stal Gorzów Wielkopolski, but ended his career shortly after.

 Personal life

-Maciej Jaworek is married to Marzena, and they have two children: Caroline and Timo.
+Jaworek is married to Marzena, and they have two children: Caroline and Timo.